turbonomic/tbutil/docs/K8S/INSTALL.md

     - `kubectl apply -f deploy-offline.yaml`
 9. Open the bash shell in the pod using the command:
     - `kubectl exec -ti deploy/tbutil-{FLAVOUR} -- /bin/bash`
+10. Install the unlock key by copying the file you obtained earlier to `/home/tbutil/.tbutilissue`.

 Now you are ready to run through the flavour-specific set up steps.